-Learn How to Cook Israeli and Instant Couscous on the stovetop in less than 20 minutes.
-These tiny, pasta-like balls of semolina wheat flour are so quick and easy to make.
-After steaming, couscous adds a wonderful texture to salads and is a great side dish to serve with hearty stews.
+Learn how to cook Israeli, or pearl, and instant couscous on the stovetop in less than 20 minutes.
+These tiny, pasta-like balls of semolina wheat flour are so quick and easy to make!
+For this method, you simply need 1½-to-1 ratio of water to couscous.
+Once cooked to perfection, couscous adds a wonderful texture to salads and is a great side dish to serve with hearty stews.

 What is Couscous?

-While the popular misconception that couscous is a grain (like quinoa), it is actually a pasta made from coarsely ground durum wheat, or semolina, flour.
+There’s a popular misconception that couscous is a grain (like quinoa).
+It is actually a type of pasta made from coarsely ground durum wheat, or semolina flour.
+It’s found in many types of Mediterranean, Arabic, and North African cuisine.

-The tiny balls are steamed in a pot with either water or broth until they become soft, fluffy, and tender.
+The best way to cook these tiny pasta balls is in a pot with either water or broth until they become soft, fluffy, and tender.

-Their delicate texture makes them a wonderful accompaniment to a hearty stew or as an addition or the main ingredient in a salad.
+Its texture makes it a wonderful accompaniment to a hearty stew.
+It can also stand alone as the main ingredient in a salad.
 (Like this Mediterranean Couscous Salad.)

 Since it is made from gluten-filled grains, couscous is not gluten-free and should be avoided by those with Celiac disease or a gluten intolerance.